Q. How do I write a literature review?

 - A list of articles to be used in the research paper.

 - A demonstration of familiarity with work in the field pertinent to the research you hope to conduct.

 A literature review contains the following sections:

 - Title page

-Visit the APA Help guide for directions on how to set up the paper in general, such as the font, spacing, etc.
+Visit the APA Help guide for directions on how to set up the paper.

 Thank you for using ASK US.
 For more information contact your Campus Library/ARC.